Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Coupling Lemma for the induced map

-Next we will show that there is a generalized Young tower on $M$, following the above Coupling Lemma.
-The proof of the existence of a generalized Young tower as a consequence of the Coupling Lemma was first derived in \cite{CZ09} implicitly, and also proved in \cite{WZZ}. \begin{proposition} The induced map $F$ defines a countable partition of $\cR^*$ into $s$-subsets with the following properties: \begin{itemize} \item[(a)] For any $n\geq 1$, if $ \hat\cR_n$ is nontrivial, then $F^n\hat\cR_n$ properly return to $\cR^*$ for the first time.
-Moreover, there exists $\hat\delta_0>0$ such that and \beq \sum_{k=n}^{\infty} \mu(\hat\cR_k) < C\vartheta^n.\eeq \item[(b)] For each $n\geq 1$, there exists at most countably many $s$-subset $\hat\cR_{n,i}$, $i\geq 1$, such that where $F^n\hat\cR_{n,i}$ properly return to $\cR^*$ for the first time, for each $i\geq 1$.\end{itemize} \end{proposition} \begin{proof} We first construct a partition of $\cR^*$ into $s$-subsets.
-In the Coupling Lemma \ref{coupling}, for $i=1,2$, we take as the proper family induced by the SRB measure $\mu$ restricted on the family of all unstable manifolds $\Gamma^u$, with factor measure $\lambda^u$.
-Then Lemma \ref{extralemma1} implies that there exists a sequence of $F-$ generalized standard families $\{ (\cW_n,\nu_n), n\geq 1\}$, such that $\cE=\sum_{n\geq 1}(\cW_n,\nu_n)$, with properties given by (i)-(iii); and $\cW_n, n\geq 1$ are disjoint sets.
+Next we will show that there is a generalized Markov partition on $M$, see (\ref{Yytower}), following the above Coupling Lemma.
+The proof of the existence of a generalized Markov partition as a consequence of the Coupling Lemma was first derived in \cite{CZ09} implicitly, and also proved in \cite{WZZ}. \begin{proposition} The induced map $F$ defines a countable partition of $\cR^*$ into $s$-subsets with the following properties: \begin{itemize} \item[(a)] There exists $\hat\delta_2>0$ such that $\mu(\hat\cR_1)>\hat\delta_2$. \item[(b)] For any $n\geq 1$, and $F^n\hat\cR_n$ properly return to $\cR^*$ for the first time. and \beq \mu_M(\hat\cR_n) < C\vartheta^n.\eeq \item[(c)] For each $n\geq 1$, there exists at most countably many $s$-subset $\hat\cR_{n,i}$, $i\geq 1$, such that where $F^n\hat\cR_{n,i}$ properly return to $\cR^*$ for the first time, for each $i\geq 1$. \item[(d)] $gcd(n\geq 1\,:\, \mu_M(\hat\cR_n)>0)=1. $ \end{itemize} \end{proposition} \begin{proof} We first construct a partition of $\cR^*$ into $s$-subsets.
+We apply the Coupling Lemma \ref{coupling} to the proper standard family $\cE:=(\cW^u_M,\mu_M)$, induced by the family of all unstable manifolds $\cW^u_M$ together with the SRB measure $\mu_M$.
+For $i=1,2$, let $\cE^i=\cE$ be two copies of the same family.
+Then Lemma \ref{coupling} implies that there exists a sequence of $F-$ generalized standard families $\{ (\cW_n,\nu_n), n\geq 1\}$, such that $\cE^i=\sum_{n\geq 0}(\cW_n,\nu_n)$, with properties given by (i)-(iii); and $\cW_n\cap \cR^*, n\geq 1$ are disjoint sets in $\cR^*$, with the property that $F^n \cW_n$ properly return to $\cR^*$.
+Thus we define $\bar\cR^u_n:=F^n \cW_n$, which forms a decomposition of $\cR^*$ into $u$-subsets.